MJ12358/flutter-template/README.md

 # Flutter Template

-A Flutter skeleton using Clean Architecture, the Bloc state management solution and Sembast.
+A Flutter skeleton using Clean Architecture, the Bloc state management solution and Sembast for local storage.

 ## Installation